chrisWolter/yesfam-skitrip/docs/README.md

 \
 **food:** We will cook ourselve, so the cost for food will not be that high. \
 \
-We try to make this trip as cheap as possible.
-So the more people are coming the cheaper it gets for everyone.
+Our goal is, that this trip will be as cheap as possible. \
+Those costs are just rough calculations and can vary.
+We will update you on exact prices, when we have the number of attendees and the accommodation.

-*Discalimer: There will be additional costs like your travel, rental (if you need), or if you go to restaurants.
-But we cant display those cost because the vary to much*
+*Discalimer: There will be additional costs like your travel, equipment-rental (if you need), ski course or if you go to a restaurant or après ski.
+We can't display those costs, because they depending to much on each person*

 # Payment Information
 **Name:** Frederike Claus \